MindofLindstrom01/osticket-prereqs/README.md

 <h2>osTicket Has Been Installed Successfully!</h2>
 <p>Congratulations!
 You have now successfully installed osTicket on the designated machine.</p>
-Next part: <a href="https://github.com/MindofLindstrom01/post-install-config">osTicket: Post Installation Configuration</p>
+Next part: <a href="https://github.com/MindofLindstrom01/post-install-config">osTicket: Post Installation Configuration